 Unless the will explicitly states otherwise, inheriting a house with siblings means that ownership of the property is distributed equally.
 The siblings can negotiate whether the house will be sold and the profits divided, whether one will buy out the others’ shares, or whether ownership will continue to be shared.

-In this article, we’ll explore the legal ramifications of co-owning property and share our tips to make the process enjoyable and equitable for you and your sibling.
-So, let’s dive in!
+In this article, we’ll explore the legal ramifications of co-owning property and share tips to make the process enjoyable and equitable for you and your sibling.
+Let’s dive in!

 Using A Partition Suit To Resolve A Conflict

-Involving the court is a last resort for most, but if you and your sibling cannot reach an agreement on what to do with the property, a partition suit may be needed.
-Partition lawsuits ask the judge to order the home’s sale in order to terminate the co-ownership – but the process is rarely that simple.
+Involving the court is a last resort for most people, but if you and your sibling can’t reach an agreement on what to do with the property, a partition suit may be needed.
+Partition lawsuits ask the judge to order the home’s sale in order to terminate the co-ownership – but the legal process is rarely that simple.

-Typically, the judge will require a mediator, referred to in these scenarios as a “referee,” to mitigate conflicts between the co-owners.
-This referee is an additional expense on top of what you will already have to pay a real estate agent to sell the home, and you may even need an accountant to divvy up the proceeds, which can seriously limit your profits.
+Typically, the judge will require a mediator – referred to in these scenarios as a “referee” – to mitigate conflicts between the co-owners.
+This referee is an additional expense on top of what you’ll already have to pay a real estate agent to sell the home.
+You may even need to hire an accountant to divvy up the proceeds, which can seriously limit your profits.

 To avoid these extra costs, try to settle any conflicts with your sibling on your own by using other avenues.
 Up next are some strategies worth considering.

 Sharing Ownership Of The Home